pmdjdias/ua_infovis/SVG/README.md

 Modify the jar using the `Q` (Quadratic Bézier) to obtain the curved jar.
 Visualize it side by side.

-### Optional
-Create a figure that shows simplified flags of four countries in a table two by two.
-Add countries images to show it side by side with its flag.

 ## Text
 Save the excerpt below in a `html` file and load it.